 Charlie is that quintessential obnoxious, a-hole friend.
 The one people always wonder why on earth you hang out with them, but they’re also the person who has your back, no matter what.
 It doesn’t even matter what’s happening.
 Girlfriend trouble?
 They’re there.
 Weird crystal skull opening up rifts in space and time in your new home?
 They’re there for that too.

 J.C. in Night of the Creeps

 J.C. is the perfect best friend who wants nothing more than to see his buddy be happy.
 In fact, he even says as much in the movie.
-He’s sarcastic, funny, always has a joke ready, but never gets to be too obnoxious.
-One of the standout characters of the film.
-He definitely doesn’t deserve his fate, as most other sidekicks of his type get to survive until at least the third act.
+He’s sarcastic, funny, and always has a joke ready.
+But he never gets to be too obnoxious.
+He is one of the standout characters of the film.
+J.C. definitely doesn’t deserve his fate, as most other sidekicks of his type get to survive until at least the third act.